core-wg/transport-indication/draft-ietf-core-transport-indication.md

 The resolution mechanism or other underlying transport can give guidance on how to find the best usable one.
-With the currently specified transports and resolution mechanisms, the most prominent example of making use of that information is applying {{?RFC8305}}'s Happy Eyeballs mechanism to establish a TCP connection when a name resolves to both IPv4 and IPv6 addresses,
+With the currently specified transports and resolution mechanisms, the most prominent example of making use of that information is applying the Happy Eyeballs mechanism {{?RFC8305}} to establish a TCP connection when a name resolves to both IPv4 and IPv6 addresses,

 \[ TBD: Do we want to extend this to HTTP proxies?
 Probably just not, and if so, only to those that can just take coap://... for a URI. \]